 The Circuit Court Probate Division has jurisdiction over trusts, wills and estates, adoptions, termination of parental rights, guardianships, equity matters, name changes and involuntary commitments.

-The Circuit Court District Division have jurisdiction over misdemeanor and violation level criminal offenses, small claims, landlord/tenant matters, stalking cases and civil cases which do not exceed $25,000.
+The Circuit Court District Division has jurisdiction over misdemeanor and violation level criminal offenses, small claims, landlord/tenant matters, stalking cases and civil cases which do not exceed $25,000.
 In addition, a party may go to a District Division to obtain an emergency order of protection in a domestic violence matter.
 Some District Divisions also handle juvenile matters and hearings in domestic violence matters; however in counties where the Family Division has been instituted that court would not address those issues.
-Lastly the District Divisions handle appeals of gun permit denials, land use violations and replevin.
+Lastly, the District Divisions handle appeals of gun permit denials, land use violations and replevin.
 In some matters the jurisdiction of the District Division is concurrent with the Superior Court, meaning that a party could go to either.